Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Limitations

 \section{Limitations}

-While we have shown that the random word deletion idea can work well on seed word matching and help to learn a debiased confidence estimator, this idea might not straightforwardly generalize to more sophisticated methods.
-We have tried to apply random word deletion to X-Class, where we observe the label errors are also data-dependent, but have not observed an improvement in the final text classifier.
-We hypothesize that this might be because X-Class does not assign pseudo-labels based on words, but rather on embedding similarities.
-Because of this, we believe that our seed deletion and random deletion ideas would not work against weakly supervised models that do not assign pseudo-labels based on word matching.
-A universal debiasing method is still under-discovered.
+We have shown that randomly deleting the words work well for seed-matching-based weak supervision without knowing the seed words.
+However, this idea might not generalize straightforwardly to more sophisticated types of weak supervision.
+We have tried to apply random deletion to X-Class, but have not observed a significant improvement in the text classification performance.
+We hypothesize that this is because the pseudo-labels in X-Class are not generated based on seed word matching, but rather based on the similarity between the label embeddings provided by pretrained language models.
+We believe a label debiasing method universally applicable to all types of weak supervision is still under-explored.